the-advoid/ad-void/README.md

 <br>

-Since [`Aria`](https://github.com/igorskyflyer/npm-adblock-aria-compiler) saves a substantial amount of time needed for maintaining filter lists, it \[ *Aria* \] has allowed the productivity to increase exponentially which in turn allowed for rule additions to skyrocket, see the graph below. 🚀
+Since [`Aria`](https://github.com/igorskyflyer/npm-adblock-aria-compiler) saves a substantial amount of time needed for maintaining filter lists, it \[ *Aria* \] has allowed the productivity to increase exponentially which in turn allowed for rule additions/deletions to skyrocket, see the graph below. 🚀

 <br>

 <div align="center">
 	<figure>
 		<img src="./assets/promo/aria-adblock-rules-addition-graph.png" alt="A graph showing substantial increase of rule additions">
-		<figcaption><sub>Figure 1: a graph showing substantial increase of rule additions when using the <a href="https://github.com/igorskyflyer/npm-adblock-aria-compiler"><code>Aria</code></a> compiler</sub></figcaption>
+		<figcaption><sub>Figure 1: a graph showing substantial increase of rule commits when using the <a href="https://github.com/igorskyflyer/npm-adblock-aria-compiler"><code>Aria</code></a> compiler</sub></figcaption>
 	</figure>
 </div>